-Apps contain many different features.
-On Thunkable, you get to pick and choose which features --which we call components-- go into your app.
+On Thunkable, you get to drag & drop which features - which we call components - go into your app.

 Some features you can't see.
 Let's call these features invisible components.
-Examples include sounds that your app makes, or powerful technology like databases.
+Examples include sounds, timers, and databases.

-To put it simply, visible components are features that you can see on your app screen --like the ones pictures above.
+To put it simply, visible components are features that you can see on your app screen - like the ones pictured above.

-For example, if you add a database to your app, that database can be accessed from any screen.
+For example, if you add a database component to your app, the database can be accessed from any screen.
 You do not need to add a database component to each screen.

 Invisible components are displayed underneath the mobile device on the Thunkable app builder.